Zero new COVID-19 cases in Renfrew County

 Zero new cases of COVID-19 are being reported in Renfrew County.

-The number of known active cases in the region is still at one.
+The number of known active cases in the region remains at only one.

+An updated case summary, including hospitalizations and outbreaks, is expected to be released today.

 -